 I applied for the nursing or dental program, but I don’t expect an acceptance notification to the program until the end of summer.
 Should I apply for scholarships during the application period?

 Yes, you should apply.
-Students applying for the Nursing, Dental, Fire Science and Paramedic programs are considered for all scholarships, in addition to scholarships that are specific to their program.
+Students applying for the Nursing, Dental, Fire Science and Paramedic programs are considered for all scholarships, in addition to scholarships specific to their program.
 Make sure to select the program you are pursuing as your academic goal – even if you are unsure you will be accepted.

 I have a question regarding the application.
 Who can help me?